 Charles Snowden’s height and length will get him noticed on their own volition.
 However, he brings more than that to the field.
 Snowden is also an able pass rusher with good anchor and lateral mobility, and he’s able to set the edge in run defense.
 Additionally, Snowden has fairly good positioning awareness in zone coverage, and he has enough athleticism to cover tight ends and running backs, even if he has room to be more efficient.

 Snowden is a good athlete, but he may even be better than he appears in that category.
-NFL Combine testing will be crucial for Snowden, who needs to prove that he unequivocally has the athletic traits to compliment his rare frame.
-Explosiveness is perhaps the largest box Snowden needs to check.
+Explosiveness is perhaps the largest box the Virginia linebacker needs to check.
 He has occasional flashes of first-step quickness on tape, but it doesn’t happen consistently enough.
 If he logs elite explosiveness numbers, it will confirm his ability to be molded into a weapon.

 Teams that present fits for Charles Snowden